NCommander/dnscatcher/doc/technical_overview.md

 A minor extension is planned for traditional DNS clients to be identifiable to Catcher servers.
 The DC_IDENT extension includes the public key + hash of the Question section to allow legacy clients to gain the ability to be properly tracked without requiring a full catcher client.

 ### DNS IN/CH Zone Information and Endpoints
 For bootstrapping Catcher clients, as well as performing diagonsis, the Catcher server defines certain "well-known" names that are used for both bootstrap and diagonstic purposes.
-These names take the form of subdomains and version number from the DNSCatcher base domain.
+These names take the form of subdomains and version numbers from the DNSCatcher base domain.

 For example, if DNSCatcher is installed at dnscatcher.example.org, the check-ip endpoint would be check-ip.dnscatcher.example.org.